Shooting begins on John Abraham-starrer 'Tehran' | Entertainment

 Inspired by true events, ''Tehran'' is written by Ritesh Shah and Ashish Prakash Verma and marks the feature directorial debut of ad filmmaker Arun Gopalan.

 ''Tehran'' is a Maddock Films production in association with Bake My Cake Films.
-Besides Vijan, Shobhna Yadav and Sandeep Leyzell are also credited as producers of the film.
+Besides Vijan, Shobhna Yadav and Sandeep Leyzell are also credited as producers on the film.

 Abraham will next be seen in ''EK Villain Returns'', which is slated to be released in theatres on July 29.